d-rybakov/ml-delivery-framework/phase-2-data-understanding/P02_Data_Quality_Report_T.md

 *Where applicable, project-specific data quality thresholds may be defined to determine acceptable levels of completeness, uniqueness, or validity.\]*

-5. # Dataset-Level Quality Overview {#dataset-level-quality-overview}
+# 5 Dataset-Level Quality Overview

 *\[Provide a high-level summary of the data quality assessment results for each dataset included in the scope of this report.
 This section offers a consolidated view of key quality indicators at the dataset level, allowing readers to quickly identify potential issues that may require further investigation.\]*